It's Easy to Enrol

 Cacti and Succulent Course

-Learn to identify and grow hundreds of different cacti and succulents by self paced distance education.
+• Learn to identify and grow hundreds of different cacti and succulents by self paced distance education.

-Expand your horticultural knowledge, or just explore plants you have a passion for
+• Expand your horticultural knowledge, or just explore plants you have a passion for

 Growing cacti and succulents can be rewarding, but the correct conditions must be created to produce the most satisfying growth.
 Succulents are frequently easy to grow, but it can be harder to grow superb specimens.
 The main requirements of cacti and succulents is strong light, adequate drainage, and to be sufficiently dry during any dormant period.

-Course Structure
+Lesson Structure

-There are 8 lessons as follows:
+There are 8 lessons in this course:

 1. Introduction

-•Review of the system of plant identification
+• Review of the system of plant identification

-•Three Cacti tribes -Perskia, Opuntia, Cerus
+• Three Cacti tribes -Perskia, Opuntia, Cerus

-•Main succulent genera
+• Main succulent genera

 2. Culture A.